lrgc01/json2xml/README.md

      - recv container:
        - /workdir/recv_crypt - files transfered from sender container (A)
        - /workdir/recv_xml   - files in XML format after decryption
+     - both:
+       - Have the same startup_script.sh that read a variable to decide with mode to run: send or recv
+       - If in receiver mode starts sshd first (as root)
+       - then *su* to an ordinary user and run the respetive python script

  - Summary of the Dockerfile:
      - Based on debian:strech-slim